ansys/pyensight/doc/source/calc_functions.rst

 stream-wise and cross-flow directions, respective to the decomposed velocity parallel to the surface at the edge of the boundary layer.

-This is a non-dimensionalized measure of the fluid shear stress at the surface based on the local density and velocity at the edge of the boundary layer.
+This is a non-dimensional measure of the fluid shear stress at the surface based on the local density and velocity at the edge of the boundary layer.
 The following figure illustrates the derivations of the computed 'edge' related velocity values :math:`{U}_{e}`, :math:`{u}_{s}`, :math:`{u}_{c}` & :math:`{c}_{}`.